 USB Type-C is the new standard connector for both charging and data on laptops, phones and tablets.
 While not every device has this powerful port yet, a number of prominent notebooks, including the Apple MacBook, HP Spectre, Dell XPS 13, ThinkPad 13 and Asus ZenBook 3 employ it.
 With Type-C onboard, you can copy files at USB 3.1 speeds, deliver enough power to charge a laptop or use Alt Mode to send other types of data using DisplayPort or Thunderbolt 3 connections.

 Below you’ll find a list of USB Type-C accessories that will help you continue to use your older USB-A peripherals, charge your devices, provide extra ports and take advantage of USB Type-C’s ability to output 4K video.
 It’s everything you’ll need to make the most out of the new connector as you find it on more and more devices.

 Monoprice USB-C to USB-A Cable

 You probably have a lot of accessories that rely on good, old-fashioned USB Type-A, and it will be some time before you manage to replace them all.
-Until that time, this 3-foot, USB Type-C to USB-A cable will keep your gadgets, old and new, connected to one another.
+Until that time, this 1,5-foot, USB Type-C to USB-A cable will keep your gadgets, old and new, connected to one another.
 Need something longer?
 There are also 3-foot and 6-foot options.